cavo789/blog/blog/2024/12/20/docker-in-docker-dind/index.md

 Running Docker-in-Docker is a container running as root is quite easy, you just need to install `docker` while building the image and mounting your docker socket.

-It's not so easy if you're using a un-priviledged user but, well easy, as soon as you're find the right way: using the `group_add` property and retrieve the ID of the local `docker` group.
+It's not so easy if you're using an unprivileged user but, well easy, as soon as you've found the right way: using the `group_add` property and retrieve the ID of the local `docker` group.

 :::note
 Don't try `group_add` with `docker` (the group name) instead the ID; it won't work.